tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

-- Using DMs, migrate the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database.
+- Using DMs, migrate the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database

 #### Exit Criteria

-- You successfully migrated the SQL Server 2008 R2 database to Azure SQL Database.
+- You successfully migrated the SQL Server 2008 R2 database to Azure SQL Database

 ### Task 7: Verify data migration

-In this task, you will use SSMS to verify the database was successfully migrated to Azure SQL Database.
+In this task, you will use SSMS to verify the database was successfully migrated to Azure SQL Database

 #### Tasks to Complete

-- Connect to your Azure SQL Database in SSMS and verify data exists in the tables.
+- Connect to your Azure SQL Database in SSMS and verify data exists in the tables

 #### Exit Criteria

-- You can access data in the tables migrated by DMS.
+- You can access data in the tables migrated by DMS

 ## Exercise 3: Post Upgrade Enhancement